-At the open lateral boundaries the concentrations of all tracers have been set to predefined values in the case of the incoming flow.
-A free flow boundary condition was applied when the water flow was directed out of the study area.
+At the open lateral boundaries the concentration of all tracers have been set to predefined values in the case of the incoming flow.
+Free flow boundary condition was applied when the water flow was directed out of the study area.
 All tracers in benthic layer were initialised with the constant concentrations.
-The initial concentrations of the suspended sediments and conservative tracer in the water column were zero.
+Initial concentration of the suspended sediments and conservative tracer in water column was zero.
 The salinity field was initialised from the regional scale model run.

 Figure 3.2 shows total masses of tracers simulated with the coupled and decoupled transport models.
 The coupled model is based on Van Leer advection scheme.
 The time step of the decoupled transport model is 1 hour.
-The data show overall good agreement between models.
+The data show on overall good agreement between models.
 A persistent discrepancy between models in the mass balance of silt is attributed to the uncertainties of the mass filling algorithm.
 And agreement between models is particularly good for the salinity and for the dissolved tracer.

 Concentrations of the simulated tracers at site 5 and site 10 are illustrated in figures 3.3 and 3.4.
-The transport models reliably tracks the evolution curves predicted by the fully coupled model, but tends to underestimate peak sediment concentrations particularly for the heavier fractions of sediments.
-This behaviour of the transport model was expected, since the hourly mean velocities filter out high-frequency components including peak values of the velocity.
-The reduced velocity translates into reduced bottom shear stress which in tern reduces peak levels of sediments.
+The transport models reliably tracks the evolution curves predicted by the fully coupled model, but tends to underestimate pick sediment concentrations particularly for the heavier fractions of sediments.
+This behaviour of the transport model was expected, since the hourly mean velocities filter out high-frequency components including pick values of the velocity.
+The reduced velocity translates into reduced bottom shear stress which in tern reduces pick levels of sediments.
 The time series of concentrations also suggest that the decoupled model tends to underestimate temporal variability of the dissolved tracer released from point source.
 The simulations with one-hour mean velocities, 30 minute mean velocities and with the velocity snap shots (rather than mean values) show similar accuracy in approximating fully coupled model.

 Spatial patterns of the distribution of tracers are illustrated in figures 3.5 - 3.8.
 The plots show surface and vertical cross section of concentrations as simulated by the coupled and decoupled models.
-The data suggest that the decoupled model captures key patterns of distribution of simulated fields, and show particularly good agreement for the salinity distribution (figure 3.5).
+The data suggest that decoupled model captures key patterns of distribution of simulated fields.
+A particular good agreement shows salinity distribution (figure 3.5).
 The decoupled sediment model tends to underestimate suspended sediment concentrations in the mid-channel while overestimating it in the southern part of the modeling domain (figures 3.6 and 3.7).
 A conservative tracer released from point source (figure 3.8) when simulated with the decoupled model tends to have lower concentrations levels than the tracer predicted with the fully coupled model.
 This discrepancy between concentrations of the dissolved tracers released from point source was found to be consistent throughout the simulation period.
-The reasons for the discrepancy are currently under investigation.
+The reasons of the discrepancy currently are under investigation.